mrworf/iceshelf/README.md

 Remove the old `[glacier]` section to avoid startup errors.

-Due to the need to work well with immutable storage (for example, AWS Glacier), any change to a file will cause it to reupload the same file with the new content.
+Due to the need to work well with immutable storage (for example, Amazon S3 archival storage classes or the legacy AWS Glacier service), any change to a file will cause it to reupload the same file with the new content.
 For this reason, this tool isn't recommended to use with data sources which change frequently as it will produce a tremendous amount of data over time.

-This is an archiving solution for long-term storage which is what Glacier excels at.
+This is an archiving solution for long-term storage which is what cold storage on AWS has traditionally excelled at.
 Also the reason it's called iceshelf.
 To quote from wikipedia:

 > An ice shelf is a thick floating platform of ice that forms where a glacier or ice sheet flows down to a coastline and onto the ocean surface